HL7/case-reporting/README.md

 ## How to integrate with the [FHIR Implementation Guide Auto-Builder](https://github.com/Healthedata1/auto-ig-builder)

 Currently this setup using submodules does not work with the FHIR Implementation Guide Auto-Builder.
-It being published as a GitHub pages document.
+It is published as a GitHub pages document.